-- 241.16 When considering referrals of investment business ('introductions') or the establishment of investment business agencies, professional accountants in public practice\ shall apply the general principles and requirements set out in the previous Sections.
-However, they will also need to consider: - Whether the introduction or agency is permitted by regulation; and - Whether the status of the third party investment business provider is compatible with the requirement to give objective advice.
+- 241.16 When considering referrals of investment business ('introductions') or the establishment of investment business agencies, professional accountants in public practice shall apply the general principles and requirements set out in the previous Sections.
+However, they will also need to consider: - Whether the introduction or agency is permitted by regulation; and - Whether the status of the third party investment business provider is compatible with the requirement to give objective advice. - 241.17 For the arrangements regarding Investment Business Agencies and Introductions see Annex 2.